Summary

 People often report that new dentures feel unusual and take a while to adjust to.

-Eating with dentures may take some time to feel normal.
-Start by eating soft foods, eating them slowly, and cutting food into small pieces.
+Eating with dentures may take some time to feel normal and comfortable.
+Start by eating soft foods, eating slowly, and cutting food into small pieces.
 Gradually you can introduce hard foods again, but you might not be able to eat all the same foods as before.
 The dentures may press on the gum tissues during eating, causing a sore spot.
 If this happens, return to your dental clinic as soon as possible for adjustments.

 It will also take a while to get used to talking while wearing your dentures.
 You might sound slightly different, and you might hear your dentures ‘click’.
 You may need ‘denture glue’ to keep your dentures stable, especially if your bone is thin.

-See your oral health professional if you have difficulties that persist after a few weeks.
+See your dental practitioner if you have difficulties which do not get better after a few weeks.

 Complications of dentures

 You may experience some issues with your dentures.
-See your oral health professional if you have:
+See your dental practitioner if you have:

 - pain